Nyctophilia58/VariousProblemSolutions/RemoveGitCommit.md

 You should now see:

 ```
-Hi Nyctophilia58!
+Hi <username>!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```

 ---